Labrys and Horns

 Resources: books and music to enrich your spiritual path

-You can find Labrys and Horns at:
+You can find the new second edition of Labrys and Horns in both print and e-book format at:

-and all other Amazon platforms worldwide as well as
+and other Amazon platforms

-The e-book is also available at:
+The e-book is also available from:

 An authentic scholar and practitioner, Perry offers a gorgeously structured and informative guide to the cultic history of Crete and the integration and relevance of Neo-Minoan spirituality in contemporary life.